clintcolding/GoDaddy/README.md

 To get started with these functions you'll need a production [GoDaddy API Key](https://developer.godaddy.com/keys/).

 The API Key and Secret are set as the default parameter values.
-You can update these values by using the 'Update-GoDaddyAPIKey'.
+These values can be changed by using 'Set-GoDaddyAPIKey'.

 ![API Key/Secret Values](https://s6.postimg.org/n7i2cunhd/pssnip.png)